Broderick Crawford: Early life

-Young William joined his parents on the stage, working for producer Max Gordon.
-After graduating from preparatory high school Dean Academy (now Dean College) in Franklin, Massachusetts, Crawford was accepted by Harvard College where he enrolled.
-However, after only three weeks at Harvard he dropped out to work as a stevedore on the New York docks.
+Throughout his childhood, Crawford and his parents performed on the stage for producer Max Gordon.
+Despite a desultory formal education, he was accepted by Harvard College, where he ultimately enrolled.
+After three months of studies, he dropped out to work as a stevedore on the New York docks.

 Acting career

 Crawford returned to vaudeville and radio, which included a period with the Marx Brothers in the radio comedy show Flywheel, Shyster, and Flywheel.

 He played his first serious character as a footballer in She Loves Me Not at the Adelphi Theatre, London in 1932.
 Crawford was originally stereotyped as a fast-talking tough guy early in his career and often played villainous parts.

-He gained fame in 1937 as Lenny in Of Mice and Men on Broadway.
+He gained fame in 1937 as Lennie in Of Mice and Men on Broadway.
 He moved to Hollywood and began working in films.

 Early films

 Crawford made his film debut for Sam Goldwyn in Woman Chases Man (1937).
 He was in Start Cheering (1938) at Columbia but missed out on reprising his stage performance as Lenny in the film version of Of Mice and Men, losing it to Lon Chaney Jr.